C Curl Vs CC Curl Vs D Curl Lashes

 A huge benefit of applying lash extensions is that you don’t always have to stick to one curl type.
 It’s crucial to consult your lash technician in-depth to see which style fits you best.

-For example, there are slight variations between a C Curl and D Curl, so it’s possible to mix them both to create a customized finish.
+For example, there are slight variations between a C Curl and a D Curl, so it’s possible to mix them both to create a customized finish.
 In addition, these lash types are often complementary if you want to add drama.

 D Curl